Endocrinology, Diabetes and Metabolism, Internal Medicine

 Connect with the speaker?

-Dr. Goldberg graduated from MIT, received his medical degree from Harvard Medical School, and served his internship and residency in medicine at New York University-Bellevue Hospital Medical Center.
-He subsequently completed fellowships in endocrinology and metabolism and atherosclerosis and metabolism at Mount Sinai School of Medicine in New York City.
-He was appointed to the faculty of the Department of Medicine at Columbia University in 1983, served as Chief of the Division of Preventive Medicine and Nutrition, and was named the Dickinson Richards Professor of Medicine.
-He is currently the Chief of the Division of Endocrinology, Diabetes, and Metabolism at New York University Langone School of Medicine.
+Dr. Ira J. Goldberg, MD, received his undergraduate degree from MIT and his medical degree from Harvard Medical School.
+He was an intern and resident in medicine at New York University-Bellevue Hospital Medical Center.
+He was appointed to the faculty of the Department of Medicine at Columbia University in 1983 and was Chief of the Division of Preventive Medicine and Nutrition and the Dickinson Richards Professor of Medicine.

-Dr. Goldberg’s research focuses on abnormalities of lipoprotein metabolism, macrovascular disease in diabetes, and the role of triglycerides in atherosclerosis.
-He has received grant support in a number of investigational studies that involve the atherogenicity of apolipoprotein B-containing lipoproteins, regulation of plasma triglyceride by lipase enzymes, diabetic macrovascular disease, and lipid uptake and toxicity in the heart.
 Among Dr. Goldberg’s honors is a MERIT Award from the National Heart, Lung, and Blood Institute.
-Additionally, he was chosen to give 2007, R. Levy Lecture of the NPAM Committee of the American Heart Association and the E. Bierman Lecture on diabetes and heart disease at the 2010 American Diabetes Associated Meeting.
-In 2008, he was the C. Kilo visiting professor at Washington University.
-He previously served as chair of the NIH Metabolism and CADO (cellular aspects of diabetes and obesity) study sections.
+He was chosen to give the 2007 R. Levy Lecture of the NPAM Council and the 2017 L. Duff Lecture of the ATVB Council of the American Heart Association, the E. Bierman Lecture on diabetes and heart disease at the 2010 American Diabetes Association Meeting, and the 2016 D. Rubinstein Lecture of the Canadian Lipoprotein Conference.
+He has previously served as chair of the NIH Metabolism and CADO (cellular aspects of diabetes and obesity) study sections and is currently a standing member of the MIM (myocardial ischemia and metabolism) study section.